aniacm/HCIN620-TeamWebsite/README.md

 Observe the staff cooks when they deal with the leftover food;
 Interview the cafe managers about their willingness;
-Interview the people at RIT Foodshare about the process of collecting and distributing food.
+Interview the people at RIT Foodshare and Recovery Rochester about the process of collecting and distributing food.

 2. Evaluate the feasibility of the project